vdmitriyev/dbsetupmate/README.md

 ## About

-The project takes on the role of a database mate, whose purpose is to create and maintain database schemas in a single database instance.
+The project takes on the role of a database mate, whose purpose is to create and maintain database schemas inside a single database instance.

 ## Deployment: Docker Compose